Recurrent Model-Free RL Can Be a Strong Baseline for Many POMDPs: Code-Level Details

-\paragraph{Flexible training speed.} Finally, our code supports flexible training speed by controlling the ratio of the numbers of gradient updates in RL w.r.t. the environment rollout steps.
+\paragraph{Flexible training speed.} Finally, our code supports flexible training speed by controlling the ratio of the numbers of gradient updates in RL w.r.t. the environment rollout steps (called \texttt{num\_updates\_per\_iter} in the code).
 The training speed is approximately proportional to the ratio if the simulator speed is much faster than the policy gradient update.
 Typically, the ratio is less than or equal to 1.0 to enjoy higher training speed.